-Once students enter the school building, the wearing of hats is not permitted unless it is in accordance with religious observation.
+Once students enter the school building, the wearing of hats and head coverings is not permitted unless it is in accordance with religious observation.

 Jewelry should be appropriate for a professional, school setting and may not serve as a distraction to others.